Hugh Bonneville: Early life and education

 Following secondary education, Bonneville read theology at Corpus Christi College, Cambridge.

 He graduated from Cambridge with a lower second-class degree in theology.
-He went on to study at the Webber Douglas Academy of Dramatic Art in London.

 Bonneville is an alumnus of the National Youth Theatre.

 Career

 1990s

 When he began acting, Bonneville chose Richard Bonneville, a variation of his middle names, as his stage name, because there was a well-known playwright named Hugh Williams.
 After appearing as Richard Bonneville for ten years, he changed Richard to Hugh.

 Bonneville's first professional stage appearance was at the Open Air Theatre, Regent's Park.
 In 1987, he joined the National Theatre where he appeared in several plays, then the Royal Shakespeare Company in 1991, where he played Laertes to Kenneth Branagh's Hamlet (1992–1993).
 He played Valentine in The Two Gentlemen of Verona, Bergetto in 'Tis Pity She's a Whore, Kastril and later Surly in The Alchemist.
+Early 1994 he played Tony in Jonathan Harvey's Beautiful Thing.

 In 1994, billed as Richard Bonneville, he appeared in The Memoirs of Sherlock Holmes episode "The Dying Detective".
 His film debut was in 1994's Mary Shelley's Frankenstein with Robert De Niro and Kenneth Branagh.
 In the 1997 James Bond film Tomorrow Never Dies, he had a small role playing a naval sailor onboard "HMS Bedford".
 His early roles were usually good-natured bumbling characters like Bernie in Notting Hill (1999) and Mr Rushworth in Mansfield Park (1999).